ethan605/UIPhotoGallery/README.md

 ```objective-c
 vPhotoGallery.peakSubView = YES;
 ```

+Use `showsScrollIndicator` to show/hide scrollbar indicator.
+The direction of scrollbar is automatically adjusted to reflect gallery scrolling direction.

 Use `verticalGallery` to set gallery's scroll direction to horizontal/vertical.
 By default, this property is set to `NO` (horizontal scrolling).